erwannCH/Projet_robotique_Riga/README.md

 2. Download the `TrajectoryAllPointsABB.json` file from this [link](https://drive.google.com/file/d/1mByE6CzKdqv8bsGwyvvT2m6BbIiX9ST1/view?usp=sharing) and place it in the `data/abb` directory.
 3. Run the `interface.py` Python script for a general visualization and exploration of the data.
 4. For more detailed analysis, use the following Python scripts:
-	* `print_3d.py`: Displays the heatmap of the chosen trajectory.
+	* `print 3d HeatMap.py`: Displays the heatmap of the chosen trajectory.
-	* `minMax.py`: Shows the minimum and maximum values of a trajectory and plots the 3D points with the lowest values.
+	* `print_lawest_point.py`: Shows the minimum and maximum values of a trajectory and plots the 3D points with the lowest values.
 	* `best_chemain.py`: Displays the best path between two points.
 	* `print_all_det.py`: Prints the values of different determinants tested, each using a different calculation method.
-	* `print.py`: Displays the movements along the X, Y, and Z axes, as well as the value of the chosen determinant.
+	* `print2d.py`: Displays the movements along the X, Y, and Z axes, as well as the value of the chosen determinant.
+	* `print_det and compare.py`: This script reads data from multiple JSON files and extracts specific values, then plots the values ('detMC', 'SVD_det', and 'detmean') in separate figures with multiple curves, one for each file.
+The JSON file paths are determined using a wildcard pattern.
+The script then extracts values such as 'detMC', 'SVD_det', and 'detmean' from each JSON file.
+It then flattens the lists and plots the values.